marschall/spring-batch-inmemory/README.md

 </dependency>
 ```

-There are two ways this project can be used, either through `SimpleBatchConfiguration` and `BatchConfigurer` or through `InMemoryBatchConfiguration`/`NullBatchConfiguration`.
+There are two ways this project can be used, either through `SimpleBatchConfiguration` and `BatchConfigurer` or through `NullBatchConfiguration`/`InMemoryBatchConfiguration`.

 SimpleBatchConfiguration and BatchConfigurer
 --------------------------------------------

+We offer the `NullBatchConfigurer` and `InMemoryBatchConfigurer` implementations of `BatchConfigurer` that can be used together with `SimpleBatchConfiguration`.

 ```java
 @Transactional // only needed of you have JDBC DML operations that you want to rollback